blukatdevelopment/UnchainedWorldsOld/basic_edition_keeper_guide.md

 Pick 1 other spell
 1. Aid: Target's HP and max HP raises by 5 until they complete a rest.
 2. Dispel curse: Lift one curse.
 Consumes one crystal or gem worth at least 100GP
-3. Blessing: Before the next rest, creature may have a +10 on one roll of their choice.
+3. Blessing: Touch one creature.
+Before the next rest, creature may have a +10 on one roll of their choice.
 4. Angel wings: Touch one creature.
 It sprouts angelic wings and can fly until it completes a long rest.

 #### Druid, HP:12, AC:10, [8, 12, 12, 12, 16, 8], Walking Stick +1 1d6-1